SAP-samples/partner-reference-application/Tutorials/01-BillOfMaterials.md

 - SAP Cloud Application Programming Model on Node.js
 - SAPUI5 with SAP Fiori elements
 - SAP Cloud SDK

+## Applications
+SAP offers several applications to build the solution.
+These applications need to be downloaded and installed on the local machine.

+Provided by SAP:
+- Adobe LiveCycle Designer

 # Scaling
-To get an overview of how the services scale and how many entitlements you require for an application, here's an example based on the projected use of the Partner Reference Application:
+To get an overview of how the services scale and how many entitlements you require for an application, here's an example based on the projected use of the Partner Reference Application.

-Let's assume a typical data volume of two poetry slams per week (or 125 slams per year), each poetry slam records 200 visits.
-After three years, if you assume that a visitor books on average two different poetry slams, for 20 subscriptions (customers), this results in a volume of:
+Let's assume a typical data volume of two poetry slams per week (or 125 slams per year), with 200 visits per event.
+After three years, if you assume that one visitor books on average two different poetry slams, for 20 subscriptions (customers), this results in a volume of:
  - 7,500 poetry slam events
  - 750,000 visitors and artists
  - 1,500,000 bookings

-> Note: The required quantities of most services are calculated on the basis of memory, storage or usage counts.
-The SAP HANA Cloud database is based on capacity units (CU), which consider several factors like memory, CPUs and storage.
+> Note: The required quantities of most services are calculated on the basis of memory, storage, or usage counts.
+The SAP HANA Cloud database is based on capacity units (CU), which consider several factors like memory, CPUs, and storage.
 You can use the [SAP HANA Cloud Capacity Unit Estimator](https://hcsizingestimator.cfapps.eu10.hana.ondemand.com/) to calculate the capacity units required.
+The chapter [Estimating the Required Size of the SAP HANA Cloud Database](/Tutorials/27-Hana-DB-Scaling.md) explains how to calculate the required CUs based on the above business volume.
+However, this requires measurements in a deployed and running (test) version of the application.

 The table below shows how the required quantities scale with typical numbers of customers.
-The scaling is less than linear.
-This means the costs per customer decrease significantly the more customers you serve with the multi-tenant application.
+The scaling is less than linear which is the benefit of resource sharing in multi-tenant application.
+This means the costs per customer decrease significantly the more customers you serve.

 | Service Name                    | Service Plan              | 5 Customers                     | 20 Customers                     | 100 Customers                     |
 | -------------------             | ---------                 | ---------                       | ---------                        | ---------                         |